terryaney/KatApp/scripts/readme.md

     "iNestedApplication": 0,
 	// Framework sets this to 1 if running via v-ka-modal "iModalApplication": 0,
-	// Only assignable from Kaml Views in onUpdateCalculationOptions "tables": [
+	// Only assignable from Kaml Views in updateApiOptions "tables": [
         {
             "name": "InputTableA",